 HSC must build a strong platform for international storytelling to raise awareness about the work HSC and its partners are doing.
 Telling this story responsibly means letting the words and ideas of the locals speak for themselves.
 It means never exploiting images or stories of suffering in order to raise money for the program, and it means focusing on images and stories of resilience and happiness, not just hardship.

-HSC believes it has the responsibility to counteract the unrelenting hardship narrative that the media and other organizations often tell about the places where HSC works.
+HSC has the responsibility to counteract the unrelenting hardship narrative that the media and other organizations often tell about the places where HSC works.
 Such monolithic storytelling is irresponsible and harmful.
 For more on the danger of a single story, see Chimamanda Ngozi Adichie's TED talk.

 The Humanist Service Corps aims to make itself redundant in every community it enters.

 A humanist volunteering experience should be safe and fulfilling for the volunteer.
 The Humanist Service Corps provides pre-service training and orientation to prepare volunteers for their transition and work.
 During service, HSC staff designs further training to ensure that volunteers can get the most out of their experience and maximize their effectiveness.

 Humanist Service Corps places volunteers as a team.
 The volunteers contribute to each other’s growth and respond to each other’s needs.

 The Humanist Service Corps program is guided by the principles and aspirations of humanism, but our approach is one that many non-humanists have arrived at from other philosophical starting points.

-The Humanist Service Corps demonstrates its commitment to diversity and culturally responsible service by providing living stipends to volunteers and covering program-related costs.
-This allows people from a variety of socioeconomic backgrounds.
+HSC demonstrates its commitment to diversity and culturally responsible service by providing living stipends to volunteers and by covering program-related costs.
+This ensures that this challenging and rewarding opportunity is open to volunteers from a variety of socioeconomic backgrounds.